Gellybean/Gellybean/MathfinderBot.md

 ## Character Sheet Imports
-While you can setup a character from scratch (manually setting each value), this is not ideal.
+While you can setup a character by manually setting each value, this is not ideal.
 Mathfinder currently supports three different options for character imports, so that you can update your character at each level.

 ### PCGen
  - Using the export option `csheet_fantasy_rpgwebprofiler.xml`.
 Tested with v6.09.05.